 Major findings are summarized as follows:

-The respondents were asked to rate Hong Kong’s liveability on a scale from 0 (very unliveable) to 100 (very liveable), with 50 indicating a neutral attitude.
-The current average rating from respondents for Hong Kong’s liveability was 56.5.
-This year’s score is not only significantly higher than that of last year (52.1), but also a second increment after that of 2020.
+The respondents were asked to rate Hong Kong’s livability on a scale from 0 (very unsuitable) to 100 (very suitable), with 50 indicating “in-between”.
+The current average rating from respondents for Hong Kong’s livability was 52.1.
+This years’ score is not only significantly higher than that of last year (49.6), but also reversed the declining trend observed since 2017.

-Of the respondents who were successfully interviewed, 28.4% indicated they would emigrate overseas if they had the chance, which was significantly lower than in 2021 (42.0%), by 13.6 percentage points.
-Of those who would like to move, 34.0% had prepared to do so (equivalent to 9.2% of the total number of respondents).
-The percentage of those intending to move who had prepared to do so had not changed significantly from last year, but the percentage of the whole sample who had prepared to move dropped significantly compared to last year.
+Of the respondents who were successfully interviewed, 42.0% indicated they would emigrate if they had the chance.
+Of those who would like to move, 38.7% had acted to prepare to move (equivalent to 16.1% of the total number of respondents).
+Both percentages did not change significantly from those of last year.

-Around three-fifths of the respondents (59.3%) reckoned that the current “tidal emigration” is a loss to the long-term development of Hong Kong, while 15.3% did not see any impact.
-Only a tenth (11.2%) had a positive outlook.
+When asked to estimate emigration in the forthcoming year, over half (51.1%) expected a rise in numbers, while 29.9% did not expect any change.
+Only a tenth (9.9%) suggested a drop in numbers.
+Around half of the respondents (48.8%) reckoned that the current “tidal emigration” is a loss to the long-term development of Hong Kong, while a fourth (24.7%) did not see any impact.
+Only 13.4% had a positive outlook.